mlcommons/ck/README.md

 containers, Jupyter/Colab notebooks and any other technology.

-CK runtime system also helps users interconnect any scripts and artifacts into portable workflows, applications and web-services that can run natively or inside containers while automatically adapting to continuously changing software and hardware.
+CK runtime system also helps users interconnect any scripts and artifacts into portable workflows, applications and web-services.
+They can run natively or inside containers while automatically adapting to any given software and hardware.

-Any output of CK components and workflows including CSV/XLS/JSON/YAML files, pre-processed data set, notes and optimized code can be also stored as CK components with all related CM dependencies to make it easier to re-run, reproduce and reuse research results by the community.
+Any output of CK components and workflows (CSV/XLS/JSON/YAML files, pre-processed data set, notes and optimized code) can be also stored as CK components with all related CM dependencies.
+Such database-like organization of projects makes it easier for the community to re-run, reproduce and reuse research results.

 We have donated CK to the [MLCommons foundation](https://mlcommons.org) to benefit everyone after it was successfully validated by Qualcomm, Arm, General Motors,